christinedbaxter/christineBaxterPortfolio/README.md

 ## Usage

-Student will use this website to showcase their skills, talents, and projects to employers.
-As the course progresses, the student will update with new/existing projects.
+This website will be used to showcase skills, talents, and projects to employers.

 Please note this website was designed with a mobile-first mindset and uses the following media queries for responsive display on mobile phones, tablets, and desktop screens: